Choosing Between Types of Business Structures For Tax and Liability Protection

 How Are Partnerships Taxed?

 Partnerships are taxed similarly to sole proprietorships, except income is allocated among the partners individually.
-Partnerships are known as pass-through or flow-through entities, meaning the income and losses go straight through the partnership without being taxed at the partnership level.
+Partnerships are known as flow-through or pass-through entities because the income and losses go straight through the partnership without being taxed at the partnership level.
 The partners each report their shares of income, losses, deductions, and credits on their individual tax returns.
 That means each dollar the partnership earns is taxed only once, at the partner level.
 This is an important difference from the double taxation imposed on some corporations covered in the next section.

 What Is a Corporation, Exactly?

 Having a limited role protects shareholders from liability.
-Shareholders usually have no personal liability for corporate debts, meaning creditors cannot reach their personal assets.
-Instead, all shareholders stand to lose is the amount they invested in the company—no more than the dollars they paid for their shares.
+Shareholders usually have personal liability protection for corporate debts, meaning creditors cannot reach their personal assets.
+Instead, shareholders only stand to lose is the amount they invested in the company.

 One person can have both ownership and control of a corporation.
-One person can own all the shares and be chief executive officer, secretary, and head bottle washer.
-That means one person alone can be a corporation, but not a partnership.
+An individual can own all the shares and they can also be the chief executive officer, secretary, and head bottle washer.
+That means one person alone can be a corporation.

 What Is the Difference Between a C-Corporation and an S-Corporation?

 Corporations come in two basic flavors: C-corporations and S-corporations.
-The nicknames come from which section of the federal tax laws apply.
-The IRS taxes C-corporations under subchapter C of the Internal Revenue Code and S-corporations under subchapter S. Only C-corporations existed before the 1950s when Congress enacted subchapter S.
+The nicknames come from which section of the federal tax laws applies.
+The Internal Revenue Service (IRS) taxes C-corporations under subchapter C of the Internal Revenue Code and S-corporations under subchapter S. Only C-corporations existed before the 1950s when Congress enacted subchapter S.

 C-corporations are usually larger than S-corporations.
-C-corporations are types of business structures not limited in the number of shareholders they can have, making them optimal for an organization planning to expand, attract investors, or even go public.
+C-corporations are a type of business structure that is not limited in the number of shareholders they can have, making them optimal for an organization planning to expand, attract investors, or even go public.
 The tax laws currently limit the size of S-corporations to no more than 100 shareholders.
 Apple Inc. is a C-corporation, but the guy who fixes Apple products at a mall kiosk is probably an S-corporation if he is incorporated.

-But the key difference is how C- and S-corporations are taxed.
-C-corporations pay state and federal taxes on the income the corporation earns.
-As of this writing, C-corporations pay a flat income tax rate of 21% to the IRS, plus state income tax, which is 8.84% in California, so a total tax rate of 29.84%.
+But the key difference between these types of entities is how they’re taxed.
+C-corporations pay state and federal taxes on the income the business earns.
+As of this writing, C-corporations pay a flat income tax rate of 21% to the IRS, plus state income tax, which is 8.84% in California for a total tax rate of 29.84%.
 Then when that same income is paid out to shareholders as dividends, the shareholders pay income tax on the dividends.
 So, the IRS and California tax the same money twice, called double taxation.
 That’s right, every dollar gets taxed twice.

 How Do Corporations Avoid Double Taxation?